grumply/pure-random-pcg/README.md

 Implementation of the [RXS-M-XS](https://en.wikipedia.org/wiki/Permuted_congruential_generator#Variants) variant of the [permuted-congruential-generator](https://en.wikipedia.org/wiki/Permuted_congruential_generator) suite.
 RXS-M-XS was chosen for best browser performance.

-On a 2012 Intel i7-3770 @ 3.4GHz, this implementation achieves throughputs of +60Gb/s (64-bit ints); 1,000,000,000 per second.

-On the same machine in Chrome v67, this implementation achieves thoughputs of 1Gb/s (32-bit ints); 33,000,000 per second.

-Be sure not to draw more than 2^32 variates from a single `Seed` on GHCJS or 32-bit GHC.
-If you need that many random values, use `independentSeed` to generate more `Seed`s.

-On 64-bit GHC, the period for this variant of pcg is 2^64, which you'd be unlikely to exhaust.

-Keep in mind that pcg is **not** cryptographically secure.

 ## Features

 `pure-random-pcg` comes with a convenient set of combinators.